mozaik-association/mozaik/docs/6Event_module.md

 !!! abstract "The goal of the questions"

-    The questions allow you to learn more about the contacts involved to your event.
+    In addition to the simple fact of asking questions to the participants of the event.
+Mozaik allows to really collect reusable information about the participants.

     For the selected answers and tickboxes, it is possible to add a participation category and thesaurus therms depending on the answer chosen by the participant.
 This information will be displayed on the contact's form.
     !!! example